akflamen/mind-map/README.md

 Everything is plain JavaScript — no npm install, no React, no bundler.
 You can open `script.js` directly in VS Code and edit it; refresh the browser to see your changes.

+## Using it from your phone or tablet too

+The interface itself now works on touch the same as on a laptop.
+To actually *open* it from a phone or tablet, that device needs to reach whichever computer is running the server (Option B or C above):

+1. Find your laptop's local network IP (on Windows: `ipconfig`, look for IPv4 Address; on Mac: `ifconfig` or System Settings → Wi-Fi → Details).
+2. Make sure the phone/tablet is on the **same Wi-Fi network** as the laptop.
+3. On the phone/tablet, visit `http://<that-ip>:<port>` — e.g.
+   `http://192.168.1.42:5500` for Live Server, or `:8000` for the Python server.

+One thing worth knowing: autosave uses each browser's own local storage, so a phone visiting this way has its **own separate map**, not the same one as the laptop.
+To move a map between devices, use **"💾 Save file"** on one and **"📂 Open file"** on the other.

 ## Putting it online (optional, later)